 Street photography is a challenging genre that needs the right equipment and the necessary training.
 You have to be creative, tenacious, and always ready to snap the perfect moment.

 This genre of photography can be demanding, but if you think clearly, it has an easy part as well.
-You can shot a lot of different people and places.
+You can shoot a lot of different people and places.
 The streets and people are always surprising.
-Shot them in constant motion and be aware of the unexpected.
+Shoot them in constant motion and expect the unexpected.

 You will be delighted to see how many perspectives this kind of photography can capture.
-But let’s see what you need to take people’s breath away by posing with a camera.
+But let’s see what you need to be a successful street photographer.

 The marvels of daily life are exciting; no movie director can arrange the unexpected that you find in the street.-Robert Doisneau